From the Podcast

 - Pure Vitamin D-3 Liquid: 3/4 of Americans are deficient in Vitamin D. That’s tied to depression and increased risks for certain types of cancer.
 My blood work showed that I too was severely deficient in Vitamin D. If you are taking it in pill form, odds are it’s not absorbing and being utilized in your system.
 I take a liquid form of Vitamin D and I saw an increase to normal levels of Vitamin D in my blood work.
 I take 3 drops a day.
 Recommended dose is 2 drops a day.

 - Friendly Force Probiotic: Everyone has a different method to their madness on how they take their probiotics (before or after a meal, in the morning or the nighttime).
 I take 2-4 before I go to bed.
 They are the last thing that runs through my system.
 I find that if I take my probiotics at night that I wake up with less puffy eyes/water retention, and my digestion is better.
-I have a few food intolerances / allergies, and this is the probiotic that has made the biggest difference for me.
+I have a few food intolerances/allergies, and this is the probiotic that has made the biggest difference for me.
+I've also noticed that this has helped my girls with skin breakouts!
 Recommended dose is 4 a day.

 Some things I hope you noticed:

-- I have a doctor that I love that does blood work to see what’s missing and to make sure things are working.
+- I have a doctor that I love that does blood work to see what’s missing and ensure things are working.
 He’s a D.O. and what I call a medical super sleuth.
 He’s a total detective and wants to see results.
 If you don’t have a doctor like that, you need to find one.

 - I included the recommended dose for each vitamin, and I told you how much I take.
 Most of the time, what I take is different (both higher and lower).
 It’s what MY body needs.
 You need to figure out what YOUR body needs.